 Save Time on Your Import

-metadata template that can apply everything from basic contact detail to complete keywording.
+You can create a metadata template that can apply everything from basic contact detail to complete keywording.
 For general work, I use a template with

 If I have done a shoot where I have A LOT of images that require the same description and keywords, I modify a template to add this.
 This time-saving method is a no brainer!

 The other item you will notice in this section is the Develop Settings.
 Clicking on this will reveal a whole range default Lightroom presets that can be applied as the images are imported.
 This is most useful when you have images of a uniform exposure.

 These are a long term project that can save you huge amounts of time.
 Long-term because they take time to memorize and practice.
 Once mastered they can significantly improve your workflow.

 Don’t set out to memorize ALL the keyboard shortcuts.
 Concentrate on the things that you do most often in your own workflow and the practice shortcuts for them.
 There is a very simple way to access the keyboard shortcuts directly in Lightroom.

-a great help when plowing through tons of relatively similar images.
+This one is a great help when plowing through tons of relatively similar images.
 It works in both the Library and Develop modules and allows you to paste, one, several or all of the edits you have done to one image to a selection of other images.
-To do this: Select the master corrected image in either the Library or Develop module.
-Right-click on that image and select Develop Settings – Copy Settings.
-A window will open show all possible edits that can be copied.
-Either tick them all or select the ones you wish to transfer.
-Click Copy.
-You can copy and paste editing settings between images Now select the image or multiple images you wish to apply these settings to.
-Right click and select Develop Setting – Paste Settings.

 One other useful tip here is the Copy from Previous.
 When working on an image similar to the previous image right click and select Develop Settings – Copy from Previous.
 This will apply all the edit setting from the previous image.

 Presets are found in the Develop Module on the left side of the screen.
 They are arranged in a folder hierarchy.
 At the top, are several different types of default presets and to the bottom your own, user presets.
 This will include any “third party” presets.
-Have a Go at Creating Your Own

 To create your own presets simply

 - You can then choose which edits you wish to add, give the preset a name and add it to a folder.

 Lightroom is full of these time saving routines.
 Learning them will shave significant time of your post production workflow.
 In a couple of weeks we will introduce you to Five More Time Saving Tips but until then, practice these and get your workflow optimized.

 - Lightroom is a big tool for photographers and can appear overwhelming at first.
 So take the time to learn things that will save you time in the beginning so that you don't end up need to break old habits.

 Want some guidance from a pro photographer about processing your images in black and white using Lightroom?